Are you sure you want to reset the form?

 Using the case study method of teaching can result in an engaging and effective learning environment for students.
 To ensure cases are used to their full potential, instructors must incorporate and present case studies with clear expectations and relevancy to the learning objectives of the course.

 Any questions?
-If you would like us to create further faculty resources to support the case study method of teaching in fashion please contact Holly Shore.
+If you would like us to create further faculty resources to support the case study method of teaching in fashion please contact Rosie Trethewey.